-Once a health record has been taken about a consumer, they must be kept by your organisation for a defined period.
+Once a health record has been taken about a consumer, they must be kept by an organisation for a defined period.

 The Act requires you to store health records in a way to ensure that the records are reasonably protected against loss, unauthorised access, modification, disclosure or misuse.
 Measures taken could include physically locking access to physical records and password protecting and keeping a secure backup of electronic records.

 No,” under the Act, a consumer’s health record cannot be edited or altered or erased, information can only be added to the record.
 This applies even if the record contains inaccurate information.

 When disposing of health records, reasonable care must be taken to ensure that patient confidentiality is not compromised.
 This includes taking steps to de-identify the information.

 Organisations must keep a register of the health records that are destroyed or transferred.
 This register needs to include information about whose records have been destroyed, the period of time the record covered and the date the record was destroyed or transferred.

 What if an organisation closes or moves location?